 Aibel was awarded the contract in November 2019 by the SSE Renewables and Equinor consortium who are developing the world's largest offshore wind farm in the Dogger Bank area in the UK part of the North Sea.

 The project is headed from Haugesund, while construction of the topsides will take place at Aibel's yard in Thailand.
-They will then be transported to Haugesund, where they will be outfitted with ABB's latest generation HVDC converter technology, before final completion and commissioning.
+They will then be transported to Haugesund, where they will be outfitted with Hitachi's latest generation HVDC converter technology, before final completion and commissioning.